gosling-lang/gosling-docs/Advanced-Tutorial.md

 ## Circular Layout

 We can easily turn the visualization into a circular layout through the `layout` property.
-The size of each track is specified by `innerRadius` and `outerRadius`.
+The size of each track is specified through the `innerRadius` and `outerRadius` properties.
 We can also stack these two tracks together by setting `superposeOnPreviousTrack` as true.

 ```diff
 {